-Initiation (triggers) Initiation by Administrator.
+· Stage 1 (Mild) Initiation (triggers) Initiation by Administrator.
 The Administrator shall initiate this Stage. by giving Public Notification of initiation, when the Administrator determines that: (a) one or two of the Supply Conditions are present; or (b) because of impairment or damage to District facilities or water supply (including possible contamination), or because of fire, explosion, leaking water, shortage of fuel or electrical power, shortage of chemicals or other supplies, strikes or labor shortages, weather conditions (current or forecasted), environmental conditions, system-related conditions, water demand (current or forecasted), or similar conditions, the supply management and demand reduction responses for this Stage will help to preserve or protect the District's system, the District's water supplies, or public health or safety; or (c) a law, rule, regulation, or agreement between the District and a governmental entity requires initiation of this Stage.
 Initiation by Board.
 The Board may initiate this Stage, by giving Public Notification of initiation, if it determines that supply management and demand reduction responses for this Stage will help to preserve or protect the District's system or the public health or safety, or that such responses will help the District comply with a law, rule, regulation, or agreement between the District and a governmental entity.
-Target Achieve a 5% reduction in the daily qua antity of water pumped or rece eived by the District.
+Target Achieve a 5% reduction in the daily qua untity of water pumped or rece eived by the District.
 Supply management responses During this Stage, the District will: (1) use reasonable efforts to identify and correct conditions that cause loss of water from the District's system and (2) use reasonable efforts to reduce irrigation of landscaped areas controlled by the District.
 Demand reduction Designated watering periods.
-During t premises where the water is used, the da ering periods are defined by the address of the the day, as follows: responses Premises where water is used Days of the week Hours of the day • Even-numbered addresses Sundays and Thursdays Before 10:00 AM and after 8:00 PM Odd-numbered addresses Saturdays and Wednesdays Before 10:00 AM and after 8:00 PM Voluntary measures.
+During to premises where the water is used, the date ering periods are defined by the address of the the day, as follows: responses Premises where water is used Days of the week Hours of the day Even-numbered addresses Sundays and Thursdays Before 10:00 AM and after 8:00 PM Odd-numbered addresses Saturdays and Wednesdays Before 10:00 AM and after 8:00 PM Voluntary measures.
 During this Stage, customers are requested to voluntarily: (a) Limit Irrigation.
-Use District water to irrigate outdoor areas only during designated watering periods areas only by means of a hand-held hose, a faucet-filled bucket or can (five gal. or less), or a drip in (b) Conserve water.
-Practice water conservation and minimize or discontinue water use for non-essential during designated watering periods or irrigate outdoor or can (five gal. or less), or a drip irrigation system.
-Termination ion Termination by Administrator.
+Use District water to irrigate outdoor areas only during designated watering periods or irrigate outdoor areas only by means of a hand-held hose, a faucet-filled bucket or can (five gal. or less), or a drip irrigation system. (b) Conserve water.
+Practice water conservation and minimize or discontinue water use for non-essential purposes.
+Termination Termination by Administrator.
 The Administrator shall terminate this Stage, by giving Public Notification of termination, when the Administrator determines that the condition(s) leading to initiation of this Stage are not present.
 Termination by Board.
 The Board may terminate this Stage, by giving Public Notification of termination, when the Board determines that the condition(s) leading to initiation of this Stage are not present.
-Board determines that the condition(s) le eading to initiation of this Sta ge are not present.
+Automatic termination.
+This Stage is automatically terminated when any other Stage is initiated.